 - 1 Remain calm.
 Calmness decreases your kid's "alarm reaction" (fight-flight-freeze) and allows them to feel safe enough to think rationally.
-Consider calmly saying: "I love you and we will get through this together." - 2 Acknowledge and validate your child's big feelings and concerns. - 3 Reassure them by sharing what you and others are doing to help keep them safe.
-You may have to reassure them repeatedly. - 4 Spend undistracted time together.
+Consider calmly saying: "I love you and we will get through this together." - 2 Acknowledge and validate your kid's big feelings and concerns.
+Encourage emotional expression via talking or drawing. - 3 Spend undistracted time together.
 Dance, play, make art, or cook.
-Engage in at least one relaxing or fun activity daily, even if it's only for a few minutes. - (5) Teach and practice simple coping skills like box breathing: Breathe in for 4 seconds.
-Hold for 4 seconds.
-Slowly exhale for 4 seconds.
+Engage in at least one relaxing or fun activity daily, even if it's only for a few minutes. - 4 Reassure them by sharing what you and others are doing to help keep them safe.
+You may have to reassure them repeatedly. - (5) Teach and practice simple coping skills like box breathing: Breathe in for four seconds.
+Hold for four seconds.
+Slowly exhale for four seconds.